assaydepot/trialinsights_api_v1/api.md

 Unless `feeds:'private'` option is provided, the portfolio will be visible to the owner creating the portfolio and members of his group.

 The `api_key` is a string supplied by TrialIO.

+An sample array of POST objects is found [here](https://raw.githubusercontent.com/rranauro/trialio/master/rare_disease.json)

+> Remember: The endpoint is asynchronous so that each request should receive its response before sending the next request.

 * **Success Response:**